We care, for the better.

 The BEAD project began in October 2013 and will run for four years.
 It has been kindly funded by the Big Lottery.
 Adfam and Cruse would like to acknowledge and thank DrugFAM, Bereavement Through Addiction and the Centre for Death and Society at the University of Bath for their support.

 The first stage of the project consisted of consultation, mapping and research - read the results in our Drug and alcohol related bereavement - research scoping review (pdf) and our BEAD consultation findings (pdf).

 As stated above the BEAD project has been funded by the Big Lottery Fund from 2013-2017.
 As of August 2017 the funding is coming to a close – though we be making every effort to secure funding to sustain this important project which remains a priority for both Adfam and Cruse.

-We are therefore not able to accept any further referrals for one-to-one befriending or telephone bereavement support.
-We are able to take referrals for our London support group starting in July, see below for more information.
+We are therefore not able to accept any further referrals for one-to-one befriending or telephone bereavement support or our peer support group.

 We are sorry for any inconvenience this may cause you.
 If you had any questions please contact email@example.com.

 Other sources of support

 If you have been bereaved and are looking for support there are some services that can help on our useful organisations page.

 Adfam is a member of the Mentoring and Befriending Foundation.